BioJulia/GenomicFeatures.jl/docs/src/man/intervals.md

 # Genomic Interval Manipulation

 The `GenomicFeatures` module consists of tools for working efficiently with genomic intervals.

 ## Interval Type

-Intervals in GenomicFeatures.jl are consistent with ranges in Julia: *1-based and end-inclusive*.
+Intervals in `GenomicFeatures` are consistent with ranges in Julia: *1-based and end-inclusive*.
 When data is read from formats with different representations (i.e. 0-based and/or end-exclusive) they are always converted automatically.
-Similarly when writing data.
-You should not have to reason about off-by-one errors due to format differences while using functionality provided in GenomicFeatures.jl.
+Similarly when writing data, you should not have to reason about off-by-one errors due to format differences while using functionality provided in `GenomicFeatures`.

 The `Interval` type is defined as
 ```julia